-The customer is enrolled with a tribal contractor, or there is no tribal or EPD program contractor serving the customer's geographical service area.
+The quetomor is appelled with a tribal The customer is enrolled with a tribal contractor, or there is no tribal or EPD program contractor serving the customer's geographical service area.
 The Assistant Director of the Division of Member Services approves (on a case-by-case basis) fee-for-service payment for long term care services during the prior period for a customer who: Was enrolled with an AHCCCS Complete Care (ACC) plan when ALTCS was approved; and The AHCCCS Complete Care (ACC) plan's responsibility for paying for nursing facility services for a 90- day period per contract year ended prior to the date the ALTCS approval was processed.